HiveTalk/swarm/README.md

 # Swarm: Nostr Team Relay Software

-This relay software specializes in providing a Nostr relay to a team.
+This relay software provides a Nostr relay to a team.
 This is a fork of the bitvora [team-relay](https://github.com/bitvora/team-relay) with  modifications for Swarm.hivetalk.org

 In the .env file, the team domain is used to reject non team members, only members in nostr.json are allowed for the specified team domain.